Daniel Durant: Early life

 Durant was born deaf in Detroit, Michigan to deaf parents who struggled with addiction; he was adopted as a toddler by his paternal aunt Lori Durant and later her wife Mary Engels.
 He grew up in Duluth, Minnesota.
 He attended the Minnesota State Academy for the Deaf in Faribault and graduated in 2008.
 He studied at the National Technical Institute for the Deaf at the Rochester Institute of Technology (RIT) in Rochester, New York, receiving an associate degree in applied computer technology in 2011.
 He subsequently attended Gallaudet University, earning a degree in 2014.

 He joined the Deaf West Theatre in 2012 for its production of Cyrano de Bergerac.

 Career

 On September 8, 2022, Durant was announced as a contestant on season 31 of Dancing with the Stars.
 He was partnered with Britt Stewart.
 They reached the semifinals and finished in fifth place.
 Durant performed the National Anthem in ASL at Super Bowl LVIII.

-Durant was cast the October 2024 "ASL-infused" revival of American Idiot, presented by Centre Theatre Group and Deaf West Theater, coinciding with the 20th anniversary of Green Day's original album release.
+Durant was cast in the October 2024 "ASL-infused" revival of American Idiot, presented by Centre Theatre Group and Deaf West Theater, coinciding with the 20th anniversary of Green Day's original album release.